steppan26/Challenge-01--3-column-preview-card/README.md

 ## My process

-My initial thought was to work on building out the HTML by adding in the corresponding elements, the great part of this design is that it is very modular, which means that i could focus on getting one card right and then apply the same structure to the other elements.
+"My initial thought was to work on building out the HTML by adding in the corresponding elements, the great part of this design is that it is very modular, which means that i could focus on getting one card right and then apply the same structure to the other elements.
 I opted to use <section> tags for each card to help with accessibility, each section was then wrapped in a div element with a ".main" class.
 Naturally the I used <H1> tags for the titles, <p> tags for the main body of text and a <button> tag for the button.

 My next thought was to work the CSS, but due to the responsive design of the project, I decided to start by building out mobile first, and to add complexity as I build up to the desktop size.
   I started by creating custom properties for the different colors and fonts which would be used in the project.